 Gixen is a web app at gixen.com.
 You create a Gixen account with an email and password.
 Then, separately, you enter your eBay username and password into Gixen's settings page.
 Gixen stores those credentials on its servers in Florida.
 When an auction nears its close, Gixen's server signs into your eBay account on your behalf and places the bid.

-The model is simple, the price is reasonable ($2.95/month for unlimited snipes), and the service has 20 years of operational track record.
-None of that changes the underlying trade-off:
+The model is simple, the price is reasonable ($2.95/month for unlimited fault-tolerant snipes), and the service has 20 years of operational track record.
+The one architectural fact about Gixen that nothing on their site can change:

 - Your eBay credentials are stored on Gixen's server.
 They've never had a public breach, but the data is sitting there.